microsoft/service-fabric-healer/README.md

 # FabricHealer Preview
-### Configuration as logic and auto-mitigation in Service Fabric clusters
+### Configuration as Logic and auto-mitigation in Service Fabric clusters

 FabricHealer is a Service Fabric application that attempts to fix a set of reliably solvable problems that can take place in a Service Fabric application service or host virtual machine, including logical disks, but scoped to space usage problems only.
 These repairs mostly employ a set of Service Fabric API calls, but can also be fully custom.
 All repairs are orchestrated through Service Fabric’s RepairManager service.
 Repair configuration is written as [Prolog](http://www.learnprolognow.org/)-like [logic](https://github.com/microsoft/service-fabric-healer/tree/main/FabricHealer/PackageRoot/Config/Rules) with [supporting external predicates](https://github.com/microsoft/service-fabric-healer/tree/main/FabricHealer/Repair/Guan) written in C#.
 This is made possible by a new logic programming system, [Guan](https://github.com/microsoft/guan).
 The fun starts when FabricHealer detects supported error or warning states reported by [FabricObserver](https://github.com/microsoft/service-fabric-observer) running in the same cluster.